SnapSearch/SnapSearch-Client-Ruby/README.md

 For full documentation on the API and API request parameters see: https://snapsearch.io/documentation

+**By the way, you need to blacklist non-html resources such as `sitemap.xml`.
+This is explained in https://snapsearch.io/documentation#notes**

 ### Basic Usage

 In your `config.ru` file, import the `rack/snap_search`, then setup the configuration: